Update your dat files and scan your PC with Virusscan in Safe Mode.

 To do this, tap F8 repeatedly while booting up.
 You'll get a boot screen with choices.
 Pick Safe Mode.
 Your PC will boot in a low resolution state as most processes won't be running.
 Go to "MyComputer" (XP) or "Computer" (Vista), right-click the hard drive and select "Scan" from the drop-down menu.
 You'll see an extra taskbar icon which will show a progress report if youhover over it.

-If you think you have a virus infection on your PC do one or both of the following :
+If you think you have a virus infection still on your PC do some of the following :

 - Run the free Mcafee Stinger program from http://vil.nai.com/vil/stinger/ -